oroinc/documentation/concept_guides/highlight_products/related_products.rst

 Manage Related Products
 -----------------------

-Once the core product information is saved, you may configure related products to show in the **Related Items** section in the product details in the management console, and in the **Related Products** section next to the product details in the storefront.
+Once the core product information is saved, you may configure related products to show in the **Related Items** section in the product details in the back-office, and in the **Related Products** section next to the product details in the storefront.

 To add related products to the product information: